sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 To check the existence of such scenarios, they codify it in a property that _stops a program from passing the same filename to two system calls on the same path_.
 Once codified in a model checker, they run it on various applications and report on deviations from this property.

+{% hint style='tip' %} It is important to note that not all security properties can be codified into specifications.
+Additionally, such specifications need to be updated regularly to detect new vulnerabilities and to reduce false alarms. {% endhint %}

 ### Penetration testing

-Penetration (or Pen) testing is the most commonly used type of security testing in organizations.
+Penetration (or Pen) testing is the most common type of security testing for organizations.
 It is sometimes also referred to as ***Ethical hacking***.
 What makes pen testing different from others is that it is done from the perspective of an attacker — [pen-testers attempt to breach the security of the SUT just as an adversary might](https://www.ncsc.gov.uk/guidance/penetration-testing).
 Since it is done from the perspective of the attacker, it is generally black-box, but depending on the assumed knowledge of the attacker, it may also be white-box.

 Penetration testing checks the SUT in an end-to-end fashion, which means that it is done once the application is fully implemented, so it can only be done at the end of the SDLC. *MetaSploit* is an example of a powerful penetration testing framework.
 Most pen testing tools contain a ***Vulnerability Scanner*** module that either *runs existing exploits*, or allow the tester to *create an exploit*.
-They also contain ***Password Crackers*** that either *brute-force* passwords (i.e. tries all possible combinations given some valid character set), or perform a *dictionary attack* (i.e. chooses inputs from pre-existing password lists).
+They also contain ***Password Crackers*** that either *brute-force* passwords (i.e. try all possible combinations given some valid character set), or perform a *dictionary attack* (i.e. choose inputs from pre-existing password lists).

 ### Behavioural analysis

 Given a software that may contain modules from unknown sources, behavioural analysis aims to gain insights about the software by generating behavioural logs and analysing them.
 This can be particularly helpful for finding abnormal behaviours (security problems, in particular) when neither the source code, nor the binary are accessible.
 The logs can be compared with known-normal behaviour in order to debug the SUT.

 An example here is of JPacman that currently has support for two point calculator modules (`Scorer 1` and `Scorer 2`) that calculate the score in different ways.
 The goal is to find what the malicious module (`Scorer 2`) does.
-We have implemented a ***Naive Fuzzer*** that automatically runs various instances of JPacman to generate behavioural logs.
-At each iteration, it randomly picks a move (from the list of acceptable moves) until Pacman dies, and logs the values of different interesting variables.
-The fuzzing code is given below.
+We have implemented an automated agent (called *fuzzer*) that runs various instances of JPacman to generate behavioural logs.
+At each iteration, it randomly picks a move (from the list of acceptable moves) until Pacman dies, and logs the values of interesting variables.
+The agent's code is given below.

 ```java
   /**